PromaxBDA Hot Spots: Outsiders

 MORTON (executive producer): Gabriel did a great job.
 It was the right decision.
 I’m a movie music and big TV theme fan.
 I get swayed by that type of thing.
 My late father-in-law was a big-time trumpet player who played in MGM musicals.
 He was involved with some of the great Hollywood music.
 I remember him saying that he went to a scoring session for Jaws.
 When John Williams had them do the badum, ba-dum on a musical level, it was very simple.
 All the musicians quietly laughed.
 Forty-five years later, it’s one of the most iconic pieces in movie history.
 The Modern Family theme goes hand in hand with the show.

-Thank you to PromaxBDA for the feature on "Hot Spots" for the Outsiders main title sequence design! ...
+Promax "Hot Spots" Thank you to PromaxBDA for the feature on "Hot Spots" for the Outsiders main t...

-Thank you to everyone at Communication Arts for their "Weekly Exhibit" featuring the Outsiders main ...
+Communication Arts Exhibit Thank you to everyone at Communication Arts for their "Weekly Exhibit"...

-Thank you to everyone at VoyageLA for the post on VoyageLA Magazine's site featuring people and busi...
+VoyageLA Feature Article Thank you to everyone at VoyageLA for the post on VoyageLA Magazine's site...